Council is the governing body of the University. It has the ultimate power of decision in all matters affecting the University.

 Council regularly conducts a review of its effectiveness and an action plan is developed from the review.
 The most recent external review was commissioned by Council from the Good Governance Institute and was undertaken in 2017.
 Download the report [920KB, PDF].

 The University is a registered charity and Council acts as the Board of Trustees of the charity.

-There are five meetings of Council each year, usually in October, December, February, May and July.
+There are four meetings of Council each year.

 Council is made up of a majority of lay/independent members as well as staff and student members.
 Find out more about current members of Council.

 Professor Stuart Palmer, FREng, is a former Deputy Vice-Chancellor of the University of Warwick.
 He holds a BSc, PhD and DSc in Physics from the University of Sheffield.

 Professor Palmer was appointed to Council on 2 December 2013 and became Chair of Council in January 2016.
 He is also a member of Policy and Resources Committee, Governance Committee and Remuneration Committee.

 If you have any questions about the role of council members, or the nomination process please contact Governance: